onap/archived-cli/docs/cmd_help.rst

 usage: oclip catalog

 Provides catalog discovery support to find the base api path for given service from product's catalog service.
-Any product want to support catalog, it could derive from this command.
-Currently ONAP uses it and create derived command by using ONAP MSB service.
+If any product wants to support catalog, it could derive from this command.
+Currently ONAP uses it and creates derived command by using ONAP MSB service.